AiyaGiorno/Shinchanoharobot/README.md

 Can be found on telegram as [Shinchanoharobot](https://t.me/Shinchanoharobot).

-The Support group can be reached out to at [ShinChan Support](https://t.me/sinchansupportgroup), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [ShinChan Support](https://t.me/sinchansupportgroup), where you can ask for help about [Shinchanoharobot](https://t.me/Shinchanoharobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 Ica channel as at [indian creators alliance](https://t.me/indiancreatorsalliance)

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
- - Edit any mentions of @OnePunchSupport to your own support chat.
+ - Edit any mentions of @shinchannohara to your own support chat.
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
 [See this](https://github.com/AnimeKaizoku/SaitamaRobot/blob/shiken/SaitamaRobot/__main__.py#L25)
  - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.